Preview via Function, Requirement & State

 Transition: Being satisfied in society feels like reaching a peak.
 However, to this point you have taken your social milieu for granted, when it is really the dominating factor in what happens to you.

-The function of the 3 Pentads (G5) is to enable you to impact on events in society.
+The function of the 3 Pentads (G5) is to enable you to impact on events in society in a way that serves your interests/

 This requires you to seek control sporadically using any of the 3 channels of influence that result from combining 5 adjacent means of benefiting.